AI that actually changes how the work gets done.

 No shared picture of good

-Different people on the same team have different answers for what AI should be doing here.
+Different people on the same leadership team have different answers for what AI should be doing here.

 AI in the Lab Episode 1 cover — Automated Crypto Trading App, Concept to Working UI, Tuesday June 2, 11 AM ET, live on LinkedIn